 Governor Edmund G. “Jerry” Brown, Jr. appointed Leonard E. Marquez as a Judge of the Contra Costa County Superior Court on February 27, 2018.
 He was sworn-in on April 5, 2018 by Presiding Judge Jill Fannin.

-Judge Marquez is currently sitting in a general criminal assignment in the Pittsburg branch courthouse of the Contra Costa County Superior Court where he presides over matters such as misdemeanor jury trials, felony preliminary hearings, criminal law and motion and other criminal calendars.
+Upon his appointment, Judge Marquez had a general criminal assignment in the Pittsburg branch courthouse of the Contra Costa County Superior Court where he presided over matters such as misdemeanor jury trials, felony preliminary hearings, criminal law and motion and other criminal calendars.
 He then was assigned to the Richmond branch courthouse before his current Law Family Division assignment at the Spinetta Family Law Center in Martinez which began in January 2022.